Detached ears

 What is otoplasty?

-What are the solutions for correcting protruding ears?
+What are the solutions for protruding ears?

 • Temporary solutions